Nicolás Maduro Fast Facts

 April 14, 2013 - Wins the presidential election by fewer than two percentage points over Henrique Capriles Radonski.

-April 19, 2013 - Maduro is sworn in a day after the National Electoral Council announces plans to complete an audit of votes cast in the April 14 election "to preserve a climate of harmony between Venezuelans."
+April 19, 2013 - Maduro is sworn in a day after the National Electoral Council announces plans to complete an audit of votes cast in the April 14 election.

 September 30, 2013 - Maduro announces on state-run VTV that he is expelling three US diplomats.
 He claims they were involved in a widespread power outage earlier in the month.
 "Get out of Venezuela," he says, listing several names.
 "Yankee go home.
 Enough abuses already."

 February 12, 2014 - Student protests in Venezuela that started earlier in the month attract global attention when three people are killed.
-Major social and economic problems have fueled the protests, with some blaming Venezuela's government, led by President Nicolás Maduro, for those problems.
+Major social and economic problems have fueled the protests, with some blaming Venezuela's government for those problems.

 February 20, 2014 - Venezuela revokes press credentials for CNN journalists in the country and denies them for other CNN journalists entering the country, following Maduro's announcement that he would expel CNN if it did not "rectify" its coverage of anti-government protests, calling it war propaganda.